Smugandcomfy/Insect/readme.md

+#SHADOWMANTIS
+# ICRC-1, ICRC-2, and ICRC-3 Fungible Token
 forked from icdv, special thanks to all that helped out credit to bort and afat

-# ICRC-1, ICRC-2, and ICRC-3 Fungible Token

 ## Overview
 This project is focused on the development and implementation of a fungible token standard, utilizing blockchain or distributed ledger technology.
 The core of the project is written in Motoko and is compatibility with the DFINITY Internet Computer platform.